nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_view_prescription_with_detail.md

 ## API Use Case ##

-As a clinician I would like to view a prescriptions for a patient who has presented to me so that I can
+As a clinician I would like to view a prescription for a patient who has presented to me so that I can base referral and prescribing information on the specific state of a prescription.

 ## Security ##